Standard deduction

 Under United States tax law, the standard deduction is a dollar amount that non-itemizers may subtract from their income before income tax (but not other kinds of tax, such as payroll tax) is applied.
 Taxpayers may choose either itemized deductions or the standard deduction, but usually choose whichever results in the lesser amount of tax payable.
 The standard deduction is available to individuals who are US citizens or resident aliens.
-The standard deduction is based on filing status and typically increases each year.
+The standard deduction is based on filing status and typically increases each year, based on inflation measurements from the previous year.
 It is not available to nonresident aliens residing in the United States (with few exceptions, for example, students from India on F1 visa status can use the standard deduction).
 Additional amounts are available for persons who are blind and/or are at least 65 years of age.

-The standard deduction is distinct from the personal exemption, which was eliminated by the Tax Cuts and Jobs Act of 2017 for tax years 2018–2025.
+The standard deduction is distinct from the personal exemption, which was set to $0 by the Tax Cuts and Jobs Act of 2017 for tax years 2018–2025.

-Basic standard deduction
+Federal standard deduction

-The applicable basic standard deduction amounts for tax years 2006–2023 are as follows:
+The applicable federal (individual states will have different amounts for state income tax) basic standard deduction amounts for recent tax years are as follows:

-Other standard deduction in certain cases
+Other standard deductions in certain cases

 The standard deduction may be higher than the basic standard deduction if any of the following conditions are met: